 Fidelity is one of the most ubiquitous names in retirement planning.
-As I’m writing this, Fidelity boasts nearly 50 million accounts dedicated toward retirement saving, including workplace plans such as 401(k)s and 403(b)s, and personal offerings such as individual retirement accounts (IRAs).
+As I’m writing this, Fidelity boasts more than 52 million accounts dedicated toward retirement saving, including workplace plans such as 401(k)s and 403(b)s, and personal offerings such as individual retirement accounts (IRAs).

 But many millions more are building up a nest egg with Fidelity in a different way: by owning Fidelity retirement funds.